Kendal

 As a consequence, it is also commonly referred to as the gateway to the Lake District National Park.

-At one time Kendal’s yards were a unique architectural and planning feature of the town.
-There were about 150 yards, leading off the main street, with each one being slightly different.
+At one time, Kendal’s yards were a unique architectural and planning feature of the town.
+There were about 150 yards leading off the main street, each slightly different.

 Kendal-The Lakes Gateway: